 - Other Health Conditions

-The medical condition is the more important, but other mitigating health conditions will impact how you are rated and assessed.
-Other health conditions could be high cholesterol or blood pressure levels, obesity, diabetes etc.
+The medical condition is more important, but other mitigating health conditions will impact how you are rated and assessed.
+Other health conditions could be high cholesterol or blood pressure levels, obesity, diabetes, etc.

 This is yet another reason to obtain your life insurance policy through an independent agent.
 Our agents can provide you with the required information to help you apply and get approved for the right policy.

 What Is The Most Affordable Life Insurance Policy For Marijuana Users?